wisniewskikr/java-springboot/springboot-docker-kubernetes-configmap-environment-variables/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to use **application.properties** file as configuration file - so called **configmap** - in simple "Hello World" Java Spring Boot application using Kubernetes tool.
+The goal of this project is to present how to define **environment variables** in external configuration file - so called **configmap** - in simple "Hello World" Java Spring Boot application using Kubernetes tool.

 ##### Details
-* File application.properties as external configuration means that this file is not included in the application.
-It's very flexible solution because developer can very easy update in Kubernetes tool
+* Environment variables defined in external configuration file means that they are not included in the application.
+It's very flexible solution because developer can very easy update them in Kubernetes tool
 * This example application just displays text: "Hello World!".
-This text is stored in `application.properties` file as three properties.
-But this file is not stored in resources folder so Spring Boot does not see it by default.
-You have to mount it using "configmap" in Kubernetes tool
+This text is provided as three environment variables.
+You have to mount them using 'configmap' in Kubernetes tool
 * More information about Kubernetes tool you can find here: `https://docs.google.com/document/d/1jOsK3Lkbkoq-Xx7Ln9o_ozCt6XpcSElOwu1o2AfQnNc/edit?usp=sharing`